deepgram/web-next/content/blog/posts/adding-subtitles-to-html-video-element/index.md

 ---
-title: How to Add Captions and Subtitles to HTML5 Videos
+title: "How to Add Captions and Subtitles to HTML5 Videos"
-description: Generating accurate transcripts is often just the start of a journey.
-Learn how to use Deepgram's best-in-class transcriptions in HTML Video elements.
+description: "Generating accurate transcripts is often just the start of a journey.
+Learn how to use Deepgram's best-in-class transcriptions in HTML Video elements."
 date: 2022-07-28
 cover: https://res.cloudinary.com/deepgram/image/upload/v1658998154/blog/2022/07/adding-subtitles-to-html-video-element/post-cover.png
 authors: